- Language & Literacy

 - Artist studies

 - Elements of art including: line, shape, color, texture, mood

 - Using materials such as water color, paint, collage, pastels, crayons, markers, pencils, paper, scissors, chalk

 - Working individually and collaboratively to create individual and whole group projects

 The music programs at Country Day School focus on developing a love of music in the students.
 To accomplish this, each day the children sing, play musical games and fingerplays, listen to various genres of music, play instruments, and move to music.
-These creative explorations occur both in the classrooms and in music enrichment classes with our music specialist.

 The 2-year-old classes participate in such music activities as: